beyounic/node-gnip-powertrack/README.md

 In order to access PowerTrack you simply have to connect to the `/stream` namespace.
 All incoming data will be broadcasted to this namespace.
 There are three types of event that can be emitted by the server:

 * `server.emit('data', data)`: emitted everytime a new activity is available.
 The argument `data` contains the objectified Gnip activity according to the output format you specified in the stream configuration (normalized or original).
+* `server.emit('overflow', data)`: emitted everytime a set of rules exceeds rate limiting (as specified in the configuration file) and immediately after these rules get removed from PowerTrack.
+The argument `data` contains the objectified set of rules being removed.
 * `server.emit('error', error)`: emitted everytime an error occurs.
 The argument `error` contains an `Error` object.
 After emitting the event the server handles a reconnection to PowerTrack using an exponential backoff algorithm
 * `server.emit('fail')`: emitted when the maximum number of backoff attempts is reached.
 When this happens, the server is hanging with no connection to the PowerTrack and waits for manual recovery.